Dezi Grant earned her Certificate of Completion in the Wound Level II course in the Spring of 2018. She resides in Edmonton, Alberta.

 My presentation was on the use of petroleum jelly on non-infected wounds.
 This was something I had been curious to research.
 Due to working for a non-profit agency, we have limited supplies.
 I wanted something that would help prevent / treat some wounds.
 I wanted to find out what was out there on this product after I used it a few times in practice.

-I honestly feel anyone that works frontline that may see wounds and injuries, including physicians.
+I honestly feel anyone who works frontline that may see wounds and injuries [would benefit], including physicians.
 I believe being knowledgeable in this line of work is really crucial for the future of how people look and address wounds.
 Many people to this day still think rubbing alcohol and polysporin are the answer to everything, and that every draining wound is infected.

 Any additional information you’d like to share?